- Extension Nodes let you:

 Cache Extensions in your Local Directory

-You can cache Extensions in your local directory to improve the Extensions’ loading performance.Maximum cache storage
+You can cache Extensions in your local directory to improve loading performance.Maximum cache storage

 Maximum cache storage

-environment variable.On-premises and dedicated SaaS customers can change the maximum directory size by adding the MAX_EXTENSIONS_CACHE_DIR_SIZE_IN_MB
+EXCEED_DIR_SIZE_AMOUNT_TO_DROP_FROM_MAP environment variable.On-premises and dedicated SaaS customers can change the maximum directory size by adding the MAX_EXTENSIONS_CACHE_DIR_SIZE_IN_MB environment variable to values.yaml.
+By default, the maximum directory size is 512 MB.The cache is in the service-execution Kubernetes pod.Dynamic Fields

 You can use a dynamic selection field as a field type in Extensions.
 This feature can be used to dynamically fetch the content of a selection field, for example, through an external API call.Localization for Extensions

-Extension builders can include localized UI texts, such as default Node labels or Node field descriptions.
+Extension builders can include localized UI text, such as default Node labels or Node field descriptions.
 For more details, read the Localization for Extensions documentation.Error Handling